evmos/evmos/VALIDATORS.md

 * How to run the node as a service: https://medium.com/@anttiturunen/running-point-validator-as-a-service-d8e4b0391540

-* Check the balance of an point-formatted address: `pointd query bank balances <pointaddress>`
+* Check the balance of a point-formatted address: `pointd query bank balances <pointaddress>`

 * Check if your validator is active: `pointd query tendermint-validator-set | grep "$(pointd tendermint show-address)"` (if the output is non-empty, you are a validator)